PojavLauncherTeam/website-assets/README.md

 # PojavLauncher Assets Repo

-Hosting for media we use in the PojavLauncher wikis and on Twitter.
+Hosting for media we use in the PojavLauncher wikis.